cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

 The auctions sent to the driver by the autopilot only contain the bare minimum of information needed.
 But usually a matching engine requires more information than that so the driver pre-processes the auction before forwarding it to the matching engine.
+We also want to reduce the overall workload of a matching engine, since it's usually expensive to match an order (in terms of time, RPC requests, API calls, etc.).
 That process includes:
 * fetching additional meta data (e.g. token decimals)
 * discarding orders that can definitely not be settled (e.g. user is missing balances)